genai-factory

 - AI Application search (Vector AI Search) - An AI-based search engine, configured to search content from a connected data store, indexing web pages from public websites.

-- AI Application conversational agent (Dialogflow CX) - A chat engine (Dialogflow CX) backed by two data stores, reading csv and json data from a GCS bucket.
+- Conversational agent (Dialogflow CX) - A chat engine (Dialogflow CX) backed by two data stores, reading csv and json data from a GCS bucket.

 These sample infrastructure deployments and applications can be used to be further extended and to ship your own application code.